 Advisors are inundated with wholesaler demands on their time, but, advisors don’t have space in their calendar or the interest to sit through 10 or 20 product pitches every month.
 There’s no value in it for them, not when they can get all the product information they need online.
 If that’s all that the crowd of wholesalers is offering, then none of them are likely to be very effective.

-The best way for wholesalers to build an edge over their competitors is by developing expertise in solving problems that advisors care about the most—and then promoting that expertise.
+The best way for wholesalers to differentiate themselves over their competitors is by developing expertise in solving problems that advisors care about the most—and then promoting that expertise.

 Top wholesalers act as tech-enabled business consultants to advisors, providing advice on practice management, marketing and sales.

-This requires wholesalers to implement a sales acceleration platform specifically built for advisors that features guided investment product positioning & analytics and includes powerful presentations that illustrate why this solution is the best using data-driven talking points.
+This requires wholesalers to implement a sales acceleration platform that features guided investment product positioning & analytics.
+The best solutions include powerful presentations that use data-driven talking points to illustrate why the recommended solution is the best.

 Like all stakeholders in the wealth management industry, wholesalers and their teams still find themselves bogged down in low-value work like manual data entry and administrative tasks.

-The time taken up by things like having to sign-on to different systems rather than having single-sign-on capability, having to manually attach reports to advisor records, or manually create and track follow-up tasks is time not spent in helping advisors grow their practices.
+Time spent having to sign-on to different systems, manually attach reports to advisor records, or create and track follow-up tasks is time not spent in helping advisors grow their practices.

-Wholesalers need to streamline their workflows, automate as many processes as possible and focus on the high-value tasks that contribute to their transformation into exceptional, tech-enabled business consultants.
-Top wholesalers implement automated and integrated tools that increase their productivity.
+To succeed in the transformation to tech-enabled business consultants, wholesalers need to streamline their workflows, automate as many processes as possible and focus on the high-value tasks that drive value in advisor practices.
+To do this, top wholesalers implement automated and integrated tools that increase their productivity.

-The sales and analytics tool should also be the hub for all “point of sale” and product documents ensuring that compliant literature is always at the fingertips of the entire sales team.
+The sales and analytics tool should also be a central hub for all “point of sale” and product documents, ensuring that compliant literature is always at the fingertips of the entire sales team.
 No more hunting for documents, or wasting time searching different sites—meaning more time spent helping advisors enhance their client service.

 Manager, Business Development